CRIM 108 - Directed Policing

 ABOUT THE PROGRAM:

 Fresno State University and the Fresno County Sheriff's Office have maintained a long-standing partnership through the Criminology (CRIM) 108 program.
 This partnership has been in existence for over 50 years.
 Thousands of this nation's law enforcement professionals have attended and graduated from this exceptional course.
 Subject matter experts comprised of Sheriff’s Office Training and Academy staff provide instruction with the most up-to-date, cutting-edge professional training in the law enforcement industry.
 The CRIM 108 course is open to Fresno State Criminology majors.
+Non-criminology majors may be considered for the program, with prior approval from the course professor.

 NEW STUDENT ENROLLMENT: